 When it comes to retaining talent in an organization, first impressions do matter.
 With 22% of staff resigning within the first 45 days of employment, having a strong, engaging onboarding process is key to avoiding employee turnover.

-As they start in a new role, new hires expect an onboarding experience that reduces the learning curve for them to become effective, productive team members who contribute to organisational goals.
-This means that onboarding is not limited to the employee learning about their responsibilities and expected performance, but also how this role fits in the organisation’s strategic goals and other aspects, like becoming familiar with the organisation’s mission, values and learning culture, or fostering relations with other team members.
+As they start in a new role, new hires expect an onboarding experience that reduces the learning curve for them to become effective, productive team members who contribute to organizational goals.
+This means that onboarding is not limited to the employee learning about their responsibilities and expected performance, but also how this role fits in the organization’s strategic goals and other aspects, like becoming familiar with the organization’s mission, values and learning culture, or fostering relations with other team members.

 While it’s always good to have a structured, consistent onboarding process, this is a must for remote employees, as it is highly improbable that these learnings happen organically from interacting with their peers online.

 Of course, building an onboarding strategy that’s relevant to your new employees requires time and resources, whether it’s a handful of new staff or hundreds joining the team.
 That’s where a strategic choice of Learning Management System becomes useful: choosing an LMS with the right features can help you streamline a big chunk of your onboarding so that you can focus on building meaningful learning experiences for your new hires.

 Learning paths: Create personalized onboarding experiences